-The 'Golden Thread'

-How to apply for an EHCP assessment

-A request for an EHC (Education, Health and Care) assessment needs to show that the educational setting has identified your child's needs and then provided support which is relevant to their needs and which has a clear outcome, they also need to demonstrate that despite this support the young person has not made expected progress.
+How to apply for an EHCP assessment A request for an EHC (Education, Health and Care) assessment needs to show that the educational setting has identified your child's needs and then provided support which is relevant to their needs and which has a clear outcome, they also need to demonstrate that despite this support the young person has not made expected progress.
 The request should include documents like a reviewed My Support Plan, learning levels, what progress has been, other professionals reports and any other information which is about your child's additional or special needs.
 The flowchart opposite may help to describe the process.
 The request for assessment needs to be sent to the special educational and disabilities needs department in the council which is called SENDACT (Special Educational Needs & Disabilities Assessment & Commissioning Team).
 As soon as the application is received, a letter will be sent to you to say they have received the request.
 You can find EHCP request forms on the Local Offer.
 The request will then be looked at by a Decision to Assess group who will make a decision to carry out an EHC assessment or not.
-Once the group have made a decision they will inform whomever applied for the assessment within 6 weeks of SENDACT first receiving the request for assessment.

-The decision to carry out an assessment or not will depend if the information provided shows that the young person may have SEND and may need Special Educational Provision to be may for them to make progress.
-This is called 'The Legal Test' and can be found in the SEND Code of Practice.
+Once the group have made a decision they will inform whomever applied for the assessment within six weeks of SENDACT first receiving the request for assessment.
+The decision to carry out an assessment or not will depend if the information provided shows that the young person may have SEND and may need special educational provision to be may for them to make progress.
+This is called 'the legal test' and can be found in the SEND Code of Practice.
+The EHCP process Step 1: School identified a young person has SEN, with parents and other professionals involved.

-The EHCP Process
+Step 2: School creates a plan with parents and other professionals to describe how they will support the young person.

+Step 3: School puts agreed support in place (such as a My Support Plan).

+Step 4: School reviews plan to see if young person has made progress and makes changes if needed.

+Step 5: If no progress is made after a number of reviews (ideally three) of the plan, then an application for an EHCP can be made.
 How long does the whole process take?